-A private cab took us from Vadodara to the archaeological site of Lothal which was discovered after excavation was carried out by the Archaeological Survey of India (ASI) in the mid-1950s.
-It was the 1st of January and so we thought it was a great way to start the new year by exploring a new place.
+A private cab took us from Vadodara to the archaeological site of Lothal.
+It was discovered after excavation was carried out by the Archaeological Survey of India (ASI) in the mid-1950s.
+Since it was the 1st of January we thought it was a great way to begin the new year by exploring a new place.
 The afternoon sun was blazing over our heads as we reached the site.

-As we stood there on the vast expanse of the excavated site we could see our history books, coming alive in front of us, unravelling the story of a lost civilization that was world-renowned for its harbour, rich cotton and rice-growing environment, beads and gems.
-Since there were no guides around and very few non-discrete signages we were left to our own devices to figure out what was in front of us.
-We could easily identify the wells, and drains, a burial ground and of course the large dock.
-There were very few tourists, mostly families with kids in tow with excited parents trying to demystify the ruins and explain its significance.
+As we stood there on the vast expanse of the excavated site we could see our history books, coming alive in front of us.
+Unravelling the story of a lost civilization world-renowned for its harbour, rich cotton and rice-growing environment, beads, and gems.
+There were no guides around and very few non-discrete signages.
+We were left to our own devices to figure out what was in front of us.
+We could easily identify the wells, and drains, a burial ground, and of course the large dock.
+There were very few tourists, mostly families with kids in tow.
+Excited parents trying to demystify the ruins and explain its significance.
 Had there been a proper map with details symbolically or graphically represented it would have helped us visitors appreciate the details of the site.

-The ASI has a museum here where artefacts that were unearthed are on display like human figurines, beads, copper, ivory and bronze objects and tools.
+The ASI has a museum here where artefacts that were unearthed are on display.
+Human figurines, beads, copper, ivory, and bronze objects and tools.
 Sadly, since it was a Friday the museum was closed and so we were deprived of seeing its treasures.
-But whatever we saw was inimitable and made me question human existence and its fragility especially at the hands of nature.
+But whatever we saw was inimitable.
+It made me question human existence and its fragility especially at the hands of nature.

 After exploring Lothal, we then headed to Sanand village which is home to the Nalsarovar Bird Sanctuary.
 The lake and wetlands are spread over an area of 120 sq. km with 36 islands in the water body.
-Numerous aquatic plants and animals provide a rich habitat for both resident as well as migratory birds, some flying for thousands of kilometres from Central Europe.
+Numerous aquatic plants and animals provide a rich habitat for both residents as well as migratory birds, some flying for thousands of kilometres from Central Europe.

-Our private cab dropped us off near the parking area and we walked up to the ticket window to purchase entry tickets.
-There was chaos as numerous ‘touts’ approached us quoting exorbitant rates for the entry ticket with each one claiming he would show us more islands, give us a good guide and that the boatmen would take us further inside the lake to see a maximum number of birds.
-It helped that my husband spoke in Gujarati and said that his father was from Kutch and that we had common origins with the locals, so we should get a good deal.
-Since my husband is a certified ornithologist and a wildlife photographer we decided not to have a guide and chose a private boat so that we could then stop as and when needed to click photos.
+Our private cab dropped us off near the parking area.
+We walked up to the ticket window to purchase entry tickets.
+There was chaos as numerous ‘touts’ approached us quoting exorbitant rates for the entry ticket.
+Each one claiming he would show us more islands, give us a good guide and that the boatmen would take us further inside the lake to see a maximum number of birds.
+It helped that my husband spoke in Gujarati.
+He said that his father was from Kutch and that we had common origins with the locals, so we should get a good deal.
+Since my husband is a certified ornithologist and a wildlife photographer we decided not to have a guide and chose a private boat.
+This would help us then stop as and when needed to click photos.

-We hopped on to a cab which drove for 2 km and dropped us off to the point from where the boat ride commences.
-It was around half past three in the afternoon so we wondered if we would get to see enough birds since early mornings and evenings are peak times for maximum sightings.
-However, we were surprised to see not just a large number of birds but also of countless types and we now understood why Nalsarovar is called a ‘Bird Watchers Paradise’.
+We hopped onto a cab which drove for 2 km and dropped us off to the point from where the boat ride commences.
+It was around half past three in the afternoon.
+We wondered if we would get to see enough birds.
+Early mornings and evenings are best times for maximum sightings.
+However, we were surprised to see not just a large number of birds but also of countless types.
+We now understood why Nalsarovar is called a ‘Bird Watchers Paradise’.

-The Brahminy Ducks are extraordinary birds that migrate from Central Asia and Siberia by flying over the Himalayas and arrive at the bird sanctuary in the winter months.
+The Brahminy Ducks are extraordinary birds that migrate from Central Asia and Siberia.
+They fly over the Himalayas and arrive at the bird sanctuary in the winter months.
 We saw several of these orange-brown waterfowls wading in the lake and grazing on the foliage.
 The Purple Swamphen with its vibrant bluish-purple plumage and a bright red bill is another stunning bird that we saw.
-Walking gracefully amongst the reeds, suddenly finding its prey and then taking flight with its long legs and elongated toes trailing behind its outstretched wings.
+Walking gracefully amongst the reeds, suddenly finding its prey.
+Then taking flight with its long legs and elongated toes trailing behind its outstretched wings.
 A Glossy Ibis wading through the waters with its prized catch of fish in its bill.

 We were so busy looking at these aquatic creatures that we had almost forgotten about the birds that were on the trees near the lake.
 A White-throated Kingfisher perched on a shrub perhaps trying to spot its next catch.
 A handsome Steppe Eagle on a tree with its piercing eyes looking for its prey.
 It was almost two hours since we were bird watching.

-At the beginning of the boat ride, I was a witness to the saga of these aquatic creatures unfolding in front of me but towards the end of the journey I felt it wasn’t ‘I’ and ‘they’ it was ‘us’.
+At the beginning of the boat ride, I was a witness to the saga of these aquatic creatures unfolding in front of me.
+But towards the end of the journey I felt it wasn’t ‘I’ and ‘they’ it was ‘us’.
 The boundaries between us had dissolved.
-I had become one with nature very much like the spiritual seeker in search of the divine realizes one day that he and the creator are but one.
+I had become one with nature.
+Just like the spiritual seeker in search of the divine who realizes one day that he and the creator are but one.
 A subtle transformation had occurred inside me.
-Bird watching is a meditative experience which teaches you to be mindful in the present moment and in a state of awareness.
+Bird watching is a meditative experience that teaches you to be mindful.
+To be in the present moment and in a state of awareness.

-My husband was photographing these avian creatures, identifying them and sharing interesting details and facts throughout so the boatman was even more helpful trying to get close to birds without disturbing them and stopping as and when asked to.
-After tipping the boatman we headed back to the parking bay super thrilled at having been able to be part of this ‘conference of birds’.
-Seeing so many species of birds in a matter of just two hours is a rare treat for city dwellers like us habituated to either shooing crows and pigeons that create nuisance in our balconies or squealing with delight at the mere sight of a myna or a bulbul.
+My husband was photographing these avian creatures, identifying them and sharing interesting details and facts throughout.
+The boatman was even more helpful trying to get close to birds without disturbing them and stopping as and when asked to.
+After tipping the boatman we headed back to the parking bay.
+Super thrilled at having been able to be part of this ‘the conference of the birds’.
+Seeing so many species of birds in a matter of just two hours is a rare treat for city dwellers like us.
+We are habituated to either shooing crows and pigeons that create nuisance in our balconies or squealing with delight at the mere sight of a myna or a bulbul.

-After having our fill, we decided to check out the stalls near Law Garden which sell colourful chaniya cholis, bandhani (tie and die) outfits, embroidered bags, costume jewellery and other knick-knacks.
-What I noticed was that unlike till a couple of years ago when one could get clothes painstakingly hand-embroidered with mirrors, beads and thread we now saw mostly cheap machine-made copies.
-It made me value some of the hand-embroidered stuff that I have which may soon become heirlooms passed from one generation to the next.
+After having our fill, we decided to check out the stalls near Law Garden.
+They sell colourful chaniya cholis, bandhani (tie and die) outfits, embroidered bags, costume jewellery, and other knick-knacks.
+What we noticed was, that unlike till a couple of years ago when one could get clothes painstakingly hand-embroidered with mirrors, beads, and thread we now saw mostly cheap machine-made copies.
+It made me value some of the hand-embroidered stuff that I have.
+They may soon become heirlooms passed from one generation to the next.
 We had managed to do so much in one day and it was a truly fulfilling experience.

 Nalsarovar and Lothal located just a few kilometres from each other are as different as day and night.
-To me, they are a metaphor for life and death with the former robust and thriving with countless birds and aquatic creatures while the latter is an inert site with scattered ruins and remnants of a lost civilization.
+To me, they are a metaphor for life and death.
+The former is robust and thriving with countless birds and aquatic creatures.
+The latter is an inert site with scattered ruins and remnants of a lost civilization.
 Yet both have a distinctive allure and appeal which will leave a lasting impression on you.